beoutbreakprepared/nCoV2019/README.md

 # COVID-19
-Data and code repository for the Open COVID-19 Data Working Group.
+Data and code repository for the Open COVID-19 Data Working Group: a global and multi-organizational initative that aims to  enable rapid sharing of trusted and open public health data to advance the response to infectious diseases.

 # Acknowledgements
 We first want to thank all those individuals and organizations across the world who have been willing and able to report data in as open and timely manner as possible.
 This work attempts to synthesize information from across a myriad set of data sources.
 Each entry in our database has an associatd source.
 A number of individuals have contributed to the specific data added here and their names and details are listed below along with citations.